Robin Bridgeman, 3rd Viscount Bridgeman

-Robin John Orlando Bridgeman, 3rd Viscount Bridgeman, (born 5 December 1930), is a British hereditary peer and politician.
-He is a member of the House of Lords, and sits as a Conservative.
+Robin John Orlando Bridgeman, 3rd Viscount Bridgeman (5 December 1930 – 9 April 2026), was a British hereditary peer and politician.
+He was a member of the House of Lords, and sat as a Conservative.

 Background

-Bridgeman is the son of Brigadier Geoffrey Bridgeman and Mary Meriel Gertrude Talbot, and the grandson of William Bridgeman, 1st Viscount Bridgeman.
+Bridgeman was the son of Brigadier Geoffrey Bridgeman and Mary Meriel Gertrude Talbot, and the grandson of William Bridgeman, 1st Viscount Bridgeman.
 He was educated at Eton.
 He served in the Rifle Brigade in the years 1950 and 1951, commissioned as second lieutenant, and in the Royal Green Jackets reaching the rank of lieutenant.

 Career

 In 1958, Lord Bridgeman became a chartered accountant.
 He was partner of Fenn and Crosthwaite in 1973, and of Henderson Crosthwaite from 1975 to 1986.
 From 1988 to 1990, he was director of Guinness Mahon, and from 1988 to 1994 director of Nestor-BNA.
 He has further been director of The Bridgeman Art Library since 1972.

-Bridgeman is a past chairman of the Friends of Lambeth Palace Library and treasurer of the New England Company and the Florence Nightingale Aid in Sickness Trust.
-He is also a chairman of the Hospital of St John and St Elizabeth and trustee of Music at Winchester.
+Bridgeman was a past chairman of the Friends of Lambeth Palace Library and treasurer of the New England Company and the Florence Nightingale Aid in Sickness Trust.
+He was also a chairman of the Hospital of St John and St Elizabeth and trustee of Music at Winchester.
 Between 1992 and 2000, he was special trustee of the Hammersmith and Queen Charlotte's Hospital Authority.

-Lord Bridgeman is a Knight of the Sovereign Military Order of Malta.
-He succeeded his uncle, the 2nd Viscount, to the titles on 17 November 1982 and is one of the ninety elected hereditary peers in the House of Lords, where he sits for the Conservative Party.
-He is a spokesman on Home Affairs and a Government Whip.
+He was a Knight of the Sovereign Military Order of Malta.
+He succeeded his uncle, the 2nd Viscount, to the titles on 17 November 1982 and was one of the ninety elected hereditary peers in the House of Lords, where he sat for the Conservative Party.
+He was a spokesman on Home Affairs and a Government Whip.

+Bridgeman died in office twenty days prior to when provisions in the House of Lords (Hereditary Peers) Act 2026 came into force that would have otherwise excluded him from the Lords.

 Family

-Lord Bridgeman has been married to Victoria Harriet Lucy Turton, daughter of Ralph Meredyth Turton, since 10 December 1966.
-They have four sons:
+Bridgeman married Victoria Harriet Lucy Turton, daughter of Ralph Meredyth Turton, on 10 December 1966.
+They had four sons: